 A Great Idea

 In 2012, I made the decision to build a small aquaponics system in order to provide myself and my family with fresh vegetables and a source of protein in the form of tilapia in an effort to lessen our impact on this planet.
 With that as the goal in mind, I bought a 275 gal IBC tote, a small pond pump and some hydroton as a grow medium.
 The perfect little system.
-All I needed now was 25 tilapia to grow out and I was set.
-I soon discovered that
+All I needed now was a few tilapia to grow out and I was set.
+I decided to buy a breeding colony so that I could grow my own tilapia and always have a small supply of tilapia fingerlings.

 A New Path